WISE: A World Knowledge-Informed Semantic Evaluation for Text-to-Image Generation: Evaluation Results

-We conducted an additional experiment to further highlight the limitations of current T2I models in processing world knowledge and explore possible solutions.
-We rewrote the prompts in the WISE benchmark using GPT-4o-2024-05-13, transforming them from complex, knowledge-requiring prompts to straightforward prompts.
-For example, the original prompt "Common plants for Mother's Day" was rewritten to "Carnation".
-The detailed instructions for prompt rewriting are detailed in \autoref{app:rewrite}.
-The same WiScore evaluation method was used for this experiment, and the results are presented in ~\autoref{tab:rewrite}.
+We further evaluate models on rewritten WISE prompts, where GPT-4o-2024-05-13 converts complex prompts into direct ones (e.g., ``Common plants for Mother's Day" to ``Carnation").
+Details are in \autoref{app:rewrite}, and results under the same WiScore protocol are shown in~\autoref{tab:rewrite}.

-Nearly all models demonstrated significant performance improvements when evaluated with the rewritten prompts.
-The top-performing model, Qwen-Image, achieved a remarkable overall WiScore of 0.88.
-This suggests that a significant portion of the difficulty in the original WISE benchmark stemmed from the \textbf{models' inability to effectively parse and contextualize complex, knowledge-intensive prompts}.
-By simplifying the prompts, we effectively removed this comprehension bottleneck, allowing the models to better showcase their inherent generative capabilities.
+Nearly all models improve substantially after rewriting, with Qwen-Image reaching the highest overall WiScore of 0.88.
+This indicates that part of the original WISE difficulty comes from \textbf{models' inability to parse and contextualize complex, knowledge-intensive prompts}.
+By making the target entity or relation more explicit, prompt simplification removes this comprehension bottleneck and lets models better expose their inherent generative capability.

-Notably, the models with the largest overall improvements tended to be those with lower initial scores on the original benchmark.
-For example, Janus-Pro-1B demonstrated an overall WiScore improvement of \gbf{+0.34} after rewriting, highlighting the sensitivity of weaker models to prompt complexity.
-Furthermore, it is noteworthy that BAGEL's performance on rewritten prompts (0.73 Overall WiScore) is highly comparable to that of BAGEL+CoT on the \textit{original} prompts (0.70 Overall WiScore).
-This observation implies that CoT serves a function similar to prompt simplification, acting as an effective mechanism to elicit and integrate the model's internal knowledge during the generation process.
+The largest gains tend to occur for models with lower original scores, suggesting that weaker models are more sensitive to indirect wording and contextualization difficulty.
+For example, Janus-Pro-1B improves by \gbf{+0.34}.
+BAGEL on rewritten prompts (0.73) is also close to BAGEL+CoT on the \textit{original} prompts (0.70), suggesting that CoT partly acts as prompt simplification by eliciting and integrating internal knowledge during generation.